boyney123/react.explore-tech.org/src/materials/tools/crassa/crassa.md

   tag_name: 'undefined'
   name: 'undefined'
   url: 'undefined'
-  created_at: 'undefined'
+  created_at: null
 ---

 ![alt text](screenshot.png)

 # :sparkles: Create React App Server Side Application

 ## :battery: A CLI tool to create React + Server Side with one command

 #### **This project is a fork of [Crana](https://github.com/scriptify/crana)**